Protein by weight & activity

 Source mix

-Blend animal and plant proteins for amino acid coverage.
+Blend animal and plant proteins for better amino acid coverage.

 - Skinless poultry (chicken, turkey)